Just because a family has a low income does not mean that it cannot have a pet to love. Everyone needs the hug of a fussy feline or a loyal canine.

 - Veterinary Care: The grant is for emergency vet clinic needs for all dogs, emphasizing pit bulls and pit bull mixes.
 Requirements for the grant include: the prognosis for the animal’s survival must be at least 70%, demonstrate financial need, vet report, photos of the dog, and a commitment to provide an update.
 The financial assistance for the dog is capped at $2,500 per animal.

 18. The Animal Foundation

-The animal foundation is a low cost spay and neuter clinic in Las Vegas.
+The Animal Foundation is a low-cost spay and neuter clinic in Las Vegas.
 Since opening in 1978, they are now the highest volume animal shelter under a single roof in America.
-In the last year, they performed over 17,000 spay and neuter surgeries, over 15,000 vaccinations, and over 16,000 microchipping implants.
+They performed over 17,000 spay and neuter surgeries, over 15,000 vaccinations, and over 16,000 microchipping implants in the last year.

 The Animal Foundation tries to save every healthy and treatable animal, including dogs, cats, pigs, roosters, rabbits, and exotic animals.

 The affordable vet hospital is open 7-day per week from 10 am to 3 pm by appointment.
-They also offer curbside vaccines and microchips.
+The Animal Foundation also offers curbside vaccines and microchips.